Dr. Dylan McCarthy Blackston

 PhD in Gender and Women’s Studies, University of Arizona

-BFA in Photography with a minor in Women’s Studies, University of Georgia
+MA in Women’s Studies, Georgia State UniversityBFA in Photography with a minor in Women’s Studies, University of Georgia

 Research and Teaching Areas

-- Trans Theory; Trans Ecologies; Feminist Studies; Critical Life and Animal Studies; Sexuality Studies; Queer Theory; Visual Culture Studies.
+- Trans Theory; Trans Ecologies; Feminist Studies; Critical Life and Animal Studies; Sexuality Studies; Queer Theory; Visual Culture Studies

 Recent and Upcoming Courses

-- Gendered Ecologies: Race, Science, Empire
+- Gendered Ecologies: Nature, Science, Empire

 - Trans Studies